Mafyuh/Git-Homelab/README.md

 # Auto-Homelab

 Homelab docker-compose environment defined in code.
-Using Forgejo Actions and Renovate bot for CI along with n8n automation for CD.
+Using Forgejo Actions and Renovate bot for CI, AWX Tower and Forgejo Actions for CD.
+This is how I keep my Homelab UTD

 </div>
 <p align="center">